LynnHaDo/LynnHaDo/README.md

 🔭 I am interested in software engineering and data analytics in general

-⚡ Currently, I am working on my personal website using ReactJS, and also projects focused on the applications of AI/ML
+⚡ Currently, I am working on building applications (Web/Mobile), and also projects focused on the applications of Statistics/AI/ML